DeepTriangle: A Deep Learning Approach to Loss Reserving: Conclusion

 \section{Conclusion}

 }

 We introduce DeepTriangle, a deep learning framework for forecasting paid losses.
-Our models are able to attain performance comparable, by our metrics, to modern stochastic reserving techniques without expert input.
+Our models are able to attain performance comparable, by our metrics, to modern stochastic reserving techniques, without expert input.
+This means that one can automate model updating and report production at the desired frequency (although we note that, as with any automated machine learning system, a process involving expert review should be implemented).
 By utilizing neural networks, we can incorporate multiple heterogeneous inputs and train on multiple objectives simultaneously, and also allow customization of models based on available data.
+To summarize, this framework maintains accuracy while providing automatability and extensibility.

 We analyze an aggregated dataset with limited features in this paper because it is publicly available and well studied, but one can extend DeepTriangle to incorporate additional data, such as claim counts.